-1 Independent, Non-executive Director. ions BBus (Acc). e Mr Daly has over 31 years of experience in the financial services sector.
+Kerry Daly Independent, Non-executive Director.
+Qualifications BBus (Acc).
+Experience Mr Daly has over 31 years of experience in the financial services sector.
 Mr Daly was elected a Director of Collection House Limited on 30 October 2009.
-Mr Daly is currently a Non-executive Director of Trustees Australia Limited.
+Mr Dalv is currently a Non-executive Director of Trustees Australia Limited.
 During the period 1987 to December 2000, Mr Daly was MD and CEO of The Rock Building Society Limited where he initiated its demutualisation and was responsible for its ASX listing.
-From January 2001, he served as Executive Director of the fixed interest brokerage and investment banking business Grange Securities Limited. sponsibilities Chair of the Audit and Risk Management Committee. shares 394,607 ordinary shares in CLH. У Independent, Non-executive Director. ions BSc (UK), Honorary Doctorate. e Mr Gray has more than 21 years of experience in senior executive positions with large national and international companies.
+From January 2001, he served as Executive Director of the fixed interest brokerage and investment banking business Grange Securities Limited.
+Special responsibilities Chair of the Audit and Risk Management Committee.
+Interest in shares 394,607 ordinary shares in CLH.
+David Gray Independent, Non-executive Director.
+BSc (UK), Honorary Doctorate.
+Qualifications Experience Mr Gray has more than 21 years of experience in senior executive positions with large national and international companies.
 He is currently the Chair of Queensland Cyber Infrastructure, a position he has held since March 2008, Chair of Australian Urban Infrastructure Network, a position he has held since 2010 and is an adjunct professor at QUT and Chairman of Zuuse, a position he has held since March 2015.
 Previously, Mr Gray was Deputy Chair of the Civil Aviation Safety Authority (CASA) from 2009 to 2014, a Director of Brisbane Airport Corporation from 2010 to 2014, Chair of Queensland Motorways from 2006 to 2010, Chair of WaterSecure from 2008 to 2011, MD of Boeing Australia from 1995 to 2006, MD of GEC Marconi (Australia) from 1990 to 1995 and Divisional Chief Executive of GEC (Australia) Heavy Engineering from 1984 to 1990.
-Mr Gray was appointed to Collection House Limited's Board on 28 June 2011 and elected a Director on 28 October 2011. sponsibilities Chair of the Remuneration Committee from 5 December 2013.
+Mr Gray was appointed to Collection House Limited's Board on 28 June 2011 and elected a Director on 28 October 2011.
+Special responsibilities Chair of the Remuneration Committee from 5 December 2013.
 Chair of the Remuneration and Nomination Committee from 10 July 2014.
-Member of the Audit and Risk Management Committee from 1 July 2015. shares 183,098 ordinary shares in CLH.
+Member of the Audit and Risk Management Committee to 5 December 2013.
+Interest in shares 183,098 ordinary shares in CLH.
+Philip Hennessy Independent, Non-executive Director.
+Experience Mr Hennessy was, until February 2013, Queensland Chair of KPMG, Chartered Accountants.
+After 12 years in that role and some 30 years being involved in all aspects of corporate insolvency and reconstruction, he retired from KPMG in July 2013.
+As Queensland Chair of KPMG, he was responsible for the leadership of KPMG in the Queensland market.
+This role included operational efficiency, strategic direction, go to market strategy, engagement of KPMG's people, engagement with its clients and KPMG's connection to the community.
+Mr Hennessy is currently a Director of Metro Mining Limited and a Director of Blue Sky Alternatives Access Fund Limited.
+He is also on a number of not-for-profit organisations Board of Directors and advises a number of private companies.
+Mr Hennessy was appointed to the Board of Collection House Limited on 22 August 2013 and elected a Director on 25 October 2013.
+Special responsibilities Member of the Audit and Risk Management Committee from 5 December 2013.
+Member of the Remuneration and Nomination Committee from 10 July 2014.